Rice Football came excruciatingly close to a program-defining win over Army, only to come up short. Even in defeat, a new identity was formed.

 Perhaps for the first time, it feels like Rice has become the kind of physical team on both sides of the ball they’ve been working to become since Bloomgren arrived on campus.
 There is ample room to grow in effectiveness, particularly on offense, but the core components aren’t changing.
 Finally, this is Rice football.

-Get more insight on “The Process” in an exclusive interview with Mike Bloomgren, available in our 2019 Rice Football Season Preview.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Get more insight on “The Process” in an exclusive interview with Mike Bloomgren, available in our 2019 Rice Football Season Preview.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.